Bosnia and Herzegovina–Holy See relations: State visits

 Pope John Paul II planned to visit Sarajevo, the capital of Bosnia and Herzegovina, during the Bosnian War in 1994.
 The Bosnian Serb leaders, who besieged the city, said they would not guarantee his safety, and the visit was cancelled.

 Pope John Paul II paid a state visit in April 1997, following the end of the war.
 Momčilo Krajišnik, the Serb member of the tripartite Presidency of Bosnia and Herzegovina, refused to welcome John Paul at Sarajevo International Airport on 12 April, saying that Orthodox Christians do not recognize popes.
 The Muslim member and Chairman of the Presidency, Alija Izetbegović, was there to welcome the Pope, however.
 The visit went ahead despite police discovering a cache of 23 land mines planted alongside the former Sniper Alley, through which John Paul was supposed to be driven; Izetbegović offered to accompany his guest along the route "as a gesture of solidarity against terrorist threats".
 On 14 April, the Pope met with all three members of the Presidency, including Krešimir Zubak and Momčilo Krajišnik, addressing them jointly before individual meetings with each.

 Members of the Presidency, namely Mirko Šarović, Sulejman Tihić and Dragan Čović, paid a state visit to the Holy See on 21 March 2003, with the Serb Chairman Šarović inviting Pope John Paul II to visit Bosnia and Herzegovina once again.
 The Pope's subsequent visit to the now Serb Orthodox-dominated Bosnian city of Banja Luka, on 22 June, "was one of the coolest welcomes" he had ever received.

 The most recent papal visit to Bosnia and Herzegovina took place on 7 June 2015, when Pope Francis travelled to Sarajevo, continuing his trips to largely-Muslim countries.
 He met with members of the Presidency – Chairman Mladen Ivanić, Dragan Čović and Bakir Izetbegović – at the presidential palace.
 Chairman Čović's visit to Pope Francis on 1 June 2017 was a private papal audience.

 Envoys

-The current Apostolic Nuncio to Bosnia and Herzegovina is Luigi Pezzuto, appointed by Pope Benedict XVI on 17 November 2012.
+The current Apostolic Nuncio to Bosnia and Herzegovina is Francis Chullikatt, appointed by Pope Francis on 1 October 2022.
 Slavica Karačić, the current Ambassador of Bosnia and Herzegovina to the Holy See, handed her diplomatic accreditation to Pope Benedict XVI on 10 January 2013.